 Payments and Absences: All classes must be paid in advance.
 All program/class and product payments fees/charges are nonrefundable - No Exceptions.
 Regardless of the reason - once you make a purchase - you will not be issued a refund.
 You may however continue taking the class up until the time the predetermined class length/time has timed-out, as discussed in the section called - Time Management.
 It is the responsibility of the client/student/consumer to confirm beforehand which class(es) they should be in, or what product(s) they wish to purchase.
 Regardless of you taking a class for personal education, or as a court client, it is your responsibility to verify if our classes meet the requirements of the court, probation, parole, child and family services (CPS), or of any other agency.
 You, the client, are solely responsible, and must verify if our classes will meet the requirements of the court, stare, or referring agency.
 Under no circumstances should you the client assume that online classes pre-approved, which is why you must verify ahead of time, as there are many instances where online classes are authorized by the referring agency, on a case-by-case basis.
 You the client, agree to hold us harmless of any and all liabilities you may incur, due to you not seeking pre-approval.
 Clients who have not paid their program fees will not be allowed into class and will receive an absence for that week.
 Please note: a missed class fee will then be assessed on top of the regular class fees.
 All students/clients, regardless of status, are charged for ALL missed classes regardless of other class fee arrangements.
 Your regular class fees relate only to the classes you attend, not the classes you miss, and you are required to pay $25 for each missed class: This fee, as well as any regular class fees, must be paid prior to your next class date, or you will not be allowed to attend.
 You will not receive credit for any class that is not paid for.
 If you receive special funding from us to help pay for a portion of your class fees, you are required to participate in reviews and data collection, to help us receive funding to help provide for others who may also require financial assistance just as you did.
 If you have monthly or quarterly payments, please be aware that all payments must be made on time, or that a late payment fee of $29 will be assessed upon all payments that are over 3 days past due.
 You can and will be terminated for failing to meet these conditions.

-Class Info and Schedule: Please call the Office at (800) 745-9870 so we may determine your class schedule, or to ask for any other information you may need.
-If lines are busy or you leave a message, it is still your responsibility to continue attempting to contact us to address your needs, as we hold no responsibility for any portion of your class requirements, payments, or approval.
+Class Info and Schedule: It is still your responsibility to contact us to address your needs, as we hold no responsibility for any portion of your class requirements, payments, or approval.
 All students are prohibited from smoking, eating, or to otherwise have any other distraction such as radio, TV, or other websites open while in class.
 Also, please refrain from having children, dogs, or other friends or family disrupt you while you are in class, as this is also a distraction.
 Students who are distracted and not participating will be removed from class and it will count as an absence.
 All students are required at all times to have high-speed internet, and an active webcam and microphone, to attend class.
 Any student who is not able to be clearly seen on their webcam, or is unable to address the class directly using a microphone, and/or any student with internet slow enough to keep them from participating, will be removed from class and will receive an absence for that week.
 Our class is designed to provide a strong internet signal and experience.
 We do not however control your internet speed or computer settings, or any other issue that may happen outside of our own office.
 If you cannot participate in class due to internet problems you are required to resolve them before the next class, otherwise you will be asked to leave class as not meeting the conditions of the program.
 You are required to have appropriate internet access at all times, otherwise you will not be allowed to return to the program, and may be terminated for failure to meet the conditions of the program.